AllenInstitute/quality_control_ecosystem/README.md

-# Brain Observatory Repo Ecosystem
+# Brain Observatory QC Ecosystem

-This repository hosts a web page providing information on multiple repos that support the Allen Brain Observatory.
-Please visit https://alleninstitute.github.io/brain_observatory_ecosystem/.
+This repository hosts a web page providing information on multiple repos and databases that support the Allen Brain Observatory QC System.
+Please visit https://alleninstitute.github.io/quality_control_ecosystem/ for an overview of the system,